Som-Energia/somenergia-opendata/README.md

 ### Discovery

 - `/discover/metrics`
-    Shows all suported metrics as a list named `metrics` of
+    Shows all suported metrics as a list named `metrics` with
     - `id` the id used to refer the metric
     - `text` the translated text to display users